 - 1 Tbsp EACH sugar, salt (a little less) and instant yeast

-Mix in large bowl—it’ll be really wet so you only have to use a wooden spoon.
+Mix in large bowl—it will be wet enough that you only have to use a wooden spoon.
 Mix until [wet] ball forms.
 Don’t waste time over mixing and do not knead.
 Cover with towel and let rise about 1 1/2 hours.

 Sprinkle dough liberally with more flour.
 Punch down and divide the mass in ball-like halves.
 It’ll still be wet and will get your hands goopy.
 Grab one ball at a time and pull/shape/plop it onto a French bread loaf pan coated with non-stick spray (or give the ozone layer a break and just wipe it with some vegetable oil.
 Let loaves rise about another hour.
 If it overflows just fold the overflow back over the loaf. * Trust the process.
 It’ll be fine, though you may have funky shaped loaves the first few times.